-Please use the buttons below to see more information on Exeter Chiefs and matches between Irish and Chiefs over the years.
+Please use the buttons below to see more information on Exeter Chiefs and matches between Exiles and Chiefs over the years.

 The inform fly half kicked four penalties out of four to propel his side to a hard fought victory which had looked in doubt after substitute Ryan Davis’s drop goal had given the hosts a 9-6 lead with just 15 minutes left to play.

 With Gloucester and Newcastle already defeated at Sandy Park this season, the visitors went into the match fully briefed on the dangers posed by Rob Baxter’s hardworking side and the Exiles’ cautious pre match preparations proved well founded as Exeter made sure that the warm welcome extended to the travelling London Irish fans was certainly not offered to the players on the pitch.

 The first half was a niggling, aggressive affair and the Chiefs’ physical approach looked to have paid dividends when Gareth Steenson slotted a second penalty of the match with just three minutes remaining to give his side a well earned